charleschale/powerbi-token-server/README.md

 ```

 The script fetches an embed token from your Flask server and renders the report using the Power BI client library.

+## Testing locally

+The `embed-html` file demonstrates the Power BI container, required CSS and the embed logic in a single document.
+Update the `data-report-id`, `data-group-id` and `data-dataset-id` attributes with your own IDs.
+When testing against a local token server you can also set a `data-server-url` attribute (or define `window.PowerBIEmbedConfig.serverUrl` before the script loads) to override the token endpoint.